pgdemiranda/insiders/README.md

 3. What are the main characteristics of these customers?
 4. What percentage of revenue contribution comes from Insiders?
 5. What is the revenue expectation for this group in the next few months?
-6. What are the conditions for a person to be eligible for Insiders?
-7. What guarantee is there that the Insiders program is better than the rest of the base?
-8. What actions can the marketing team take to increase revenue?

 # 2. Business Assumptions